-After crossing Aomori we passed through the Seikan Tunnel which connects Honshū with Hokkaidō.
+After crossing Aomori, we passed through the Seikan Tunnel, which connects Honshū with Hokkaidō.
 It is a 53.85 km long tunnel with a 23.3 km section under the seabed of the Tsugaru Strait.

 We found a nice little place close by for lunch, Ramen Tutuiken.
 We were skeptical at first, but the food turned out to be fantastic.
 I would definitely recommend this place if you are in Hakodate.

-We took the tram back from Yunokawa-Onsen to Jujigai stop and visited the bay area facing Hakodate Port which had nice views of the harbor.
-We also saw the Kanemori Red Brick Warehouses which are now converted into a shopping mall.
+We took the tram back from Yunokawa-Onsen to Jujigai stop and visited the bay area facing Hakodate Port, which had nice views of the harbor.
+We also saw the Kanemori Red Brick Warehouses, which are now converted into a shopping mall.

 The cable car to the Mt.
-Hakodate Observatory was not operational so we took the tram from Suehirocho stop to Hakodate-Eki-Mae and boarded the Hakodate Mountain Climbing Bus from JR Hakodate Station to the top; it was included in our day pass.
+Hakodate Observatory was not operational, so we took the tram from the Suehirocho stop to Hakodate-Eki-Mae and boarded the Hakodate Mountain Climbing Bus from JR Hakodate Station to the top; it was included in our day pass.
 Mt.
 Hakodate Observatory offered a panoramic vista of the city of Hakodate and is claimed to be one of the three best night views in Japan.
-Looking the other way we could see a faint view of Aomori in Honshū across the Tsugaru Strait.
+Looking the other way, we could see a faint view of Aomori in Honshū across the Tsugaru Strait.
 We reached there just in time to see the sun setting and the city lighting up.
 It was magnificent.

 🚍 Hakodate Bus and Tram One-Day Pass